-It is 6 p.m. in Bangkok, and all over street vendors are busy selling food.
+It’s 6pm in Bangkok, and all over, street vendors are busy selling food.

 Thais do almost all of their grocery shopping on the street.
 Locals walk around with little bags full of rice, curry, noodles, or soup.
 With food so cheap and kitchens so few and far between, very few Thais in Bangkok cook their own meals.
-The chairs are filled with co-workers sharing meals before they go home.
-Eating here is a social activity where the pains of hunger tell you when to eat, not the hour of the day.
+Sidewalk chairs are filled with coworkers sharing meals before they go home.
+Eating here is a social activity where hunger pangs, not the time of day, tell you when to eat.

-Wandering the streets of Bangkok is a gastronomical dream.
+Bangkok is a gastronomical dream, and wandering its streets is heaven.
 Stalls line the streets, selling everything from snacks to sit-down meals.
 Sections often specialize in certain products, and the time of day dictates which stalls will be where with the precision of a Swiss watch.

 It was a buffet, and I wanted to choose everything.

 Dinnertime arrived as I made my way back downtown.
-It had been a good day of eating and I was still stuffed.
+It had been a good day of eating, and I was still stuffed.
 Dinner was going to be a small meal.
 Looking at all the shops around, I wondered what to eat.
 I had eaten so much already.
 I could smell curry and soup, and hear the frying of chicken and the cooking of fish.
-I’m never going to go hungry in this city, I thought.
+I’m never going to go hungry in this city.

 After a long day of eating, it was time to lie down on my couch, unbuckle the belt, and watch some TV.
 But not before I got some snacks for later.